-On September 18, 2022, around 3:20 PM, hurricane Fiona landed near Punta Tocón in Lajas, Puerto Rico.
-Hurricane-force gusts were observed over portions of southern Puerto Rico during the afternoon on Sunday, September 18th.
-The extreme rainfall caused the greatest hazard and impacts, especially from southern into eastern Puerto Rico.
+On September 18, 2022, at 3:20 PM hurricane Fiona made landfall near Punta Tocón in Lajas Puerto Rico.
+Hurricane-force gusts were observed over portions of southern Puerto Rico during the afternoon on Sunday of September 18th.
+The greatest impacts were caused by the extreme rainfall, especially from southeeastern Puerto Rico.
 In areas along the Cordillera and around El Yunque, widespread rainfalls total more than sixteen (16) inches.
-Preliminary estimates suggest that more than two (2) feet of rain were seen locally, mostly around Cayey and southern Caguas and Aibonito to southern Jayuya.
+Preliminary estimates suggest that more than two (2) feet of rain were seen, mostly around Cayey and southern Caguas and Aibonito to southern Jayuya.
+Widespread flooding was reported, mostly in southern and central Puerto Rico.
+Numerous landslides were also reported throughout the affected areas of steep terrain.
+Moisture continued to be pulled across the archipelago through Monday September 19 into Tuesday September 20 with a total rainfall accumulation more than thirty (30) inches in Ponce, Caguas and San Lorenzo (Fig.11).
+13